Taxonomical and Botanical Facts About Snowdrop Flowers

 Common snowdrops (picture) are tiny plants (3-6 inches tall) that produce one small (1 inch or less), white flower, which hangs down off its stalk like a "drop" prior to opening.

 When the bloom opens, the eye beholds three outer petals arching out over three inner petals.
 The leaves are shaped like narrow blades, which grow about 4 inches long.
 Snowdrops are perennial plants that may multiply and spread over time; in fact, they will frequently naturalize.
+Take advantage of the fact that the bulbs multiply to divide them when you wish to propagate them.

 Plants of a similar appearance do exist, both within and without the Galanthus genus; for example: